vsummet/IntroductionToComputerSystems/Labs/2-Server.md

 prompt$ sudo nginx -s reload
 ```

-Refresh the page in the browser one more time to see your new page.
+Refresh the page in the web browser one more time to see your new page.

 ## Interior Decoration